Disclosure: Links to other sites may be affiliate links that generate us a small commission at no extra cost to you.

 Many people struggle using a mobile phone charged for the entire day.
 That is the top buying criteria when I get a mobile phone.
 It lasts all day, or I don’t buy it.
 I am not blind (yet) so I don’t need a big screen.
 I know how to dim my screen to save battery life.
 I put my phone on airplane mode when I am in meetings that don’t require internet access.
 I am conscious of what apps suck battery life.
 All cars I ride/drive in have a phone charger, and I carry a phone charger with my laptop just in case.
 Be prepared.

-If I need to call someone across the globe, I either use tools like Skype or Google Hangout.
+If I need to call someone across the globe, I either use apps like Google Hangout, Skype, Whatsapp or Zoom.
 Most people I need to speak with know how to use these tools.
 Otherwise, I use these tools to call their one phone.
 I am not the only one with just one phone.